Improving semi-device-independent randomness certification by entropy accumulation: Shannon entropy semidefinite program

 In order to find a lower bound on the Shannon entropy, we need to minimise the right-hand side of \eqref{eq:vn_cc}.
-To do so, we will employ a \textit{see-saw} method which consists in minimising \eqref{eq:vn_cc} alternating between optimisation variables, allowing us to define two different SDPs in each run.
-The method works as follows:

-The whole see-saw optimisation runs over a limited number of rounds $n$ and we store the average difference between solutions in consecutive rounds, i.e. $\Delta_k:=\sum_{r=n(1+k)}^{nk}\left|S^{*}_r-S^{*}_{r+1}\right|/n$, for $k=0,1,2,\ldots$.
-The process is repeated as long as this difference is lower than a critical point (chosen to be $\Delta_k\geq 10^{-4}$) or unless a critical $k$ is reached, at which point the algorithm is re-started with an alternative random point.
+We aim to find a linear convex problem in order to formulate it as a semidefinite program.
+To do so, we first define the following matrices